-The Hazardous Waste Report Instructions and Form booklet developed by EPA [EPA Form 8700-13 A/B] contains only the requirements for Federal RCRA reporting.
-However, many States require sites to submit a variety of other information with the Federally-required data.
-Both the Federally-required data and the State-only data may be stored in the RCRAInfo system, as long as the data submission meets all the specified formatting and data quality standards.32
+State-only data may be stored in the RCRAInfo system, as long as the data submission meets all the specified formatting and data quality standards.32

-EPA uses the BR data stored in the RCRAInfo to summarize hazardous generation, management, shipment, and receipt volumes at the national level (i.e., produce the National Biennial Report).
+EPA uses the BR data stored in the RCRAInfo system to summarize hazardous waste generation, management, shipment, and receipt volumes at the national level (i.e., produce the National Biennial Report).
 When compiling the national data, EPA must be able to differentiate the Federally-required data (i.e., the data to be used for calculations in the National Biennial Report) from other data.
-To achieve this, EPA created data field labeled "INCLUDE IN NATIONAL REPORT."
+To achieve this, EPA created a data field labeled "INCLUDE_IN_NATIONAL_REPORT."
 This data field, also known as the "Include in National Report" flag, is included in the Site ID, GM, and WR Form flat files that implementers must submit to EPA HQ.